Former Walgreens CFO testifies about pharmacy’s troubled partnership with blood-testing start-up Theranos

 Walgreens had been a key partner for Theranos, which promised a device that could perform a wide range of blood tests, essentially replicating a full-scale lab.
 The deal with Walgreens, regarded as Theranos’s most visible and potentially lucrative partner, involved in-store testing centers at 40 locations.
-But when its vision collapsed, after it was alleged Theranos had been running many of its tests on standard equipment, Walgreens sued the start-up seeking $140 million.
+But when its vision collapsed, after it was alleged that Theranos had been running many of its tests on standard equipment, Walgreens sued the start-up seeking $140 million.

 Former Safeway CEO testifies he grew frustrated with Elizabeth Holmes over blood-testing technology delays